particle-iot/docs/src/content/getting-started/console/console.md

 If you already have your devices in a product, the entire product can be moved into your growth organization without affecting the customers, access tokens, or cloud API endpoints, so this should be a relatively easy transition.

+### Cellular usage

+To view detailed cellular usage information for SIMs in a product you can use the [cellular usage tool](/troubleshooting/connectivity/cellular-usage/).

 ## Product tools

 For many using Particle, the end-goal is to move from a single prototype